WarrenTheRabbit/TIL/langchain/coerce-RunnableLike-to-Runnable.md

 ```
 <hr>

-Because it is augmented by the `Runnable` interface, I can include `add_one` in the [LangChain Expression Language](https://api.python.langchain.com/en/latest/runnables/langchain_core.runnables.base.Runnable.html#lcel-and-composition), which is a declarative way to compose `Runnable` objects into [chain](https://api.python.langchain.com/en/latest/langchain_api_reference.html#module-langchain.chains).
+Because it is augmented by the `Runnable` interface, I can include `add_one` in the [LangChain Expression Language](https://api.python.langchain.com/en/latest/runnables/langchain_core.runnables.base.Runnable.html#lcel-and-composition), which is a declarative way to compose `Runnable` objects into a [chain](https://api.python.langchain.com/en/latest/langchain_api_reference.html#module-langchain.chains).
 ```bash
 >>> (add_runnable | add_runnable).invoke(0)
 2